BestTimesToVisit.com Logo

 When's the absolute best time to visit Tokyo if I want to experience both pleasant weather and fewer crowds?

-Don't be!
-Tokyo's train system is incredibly efficient, but it can be overwhelming at first.
-My best advice is to get a Suica or Pasmo card immediately – you can tap and go on almost all trains and buses, and even use them at convenience stores.
-Also, don't be afraid to ask station staff for help; they're usually very patient and helpful, even with limited English.
+Don't be afraid of the trains – they're incredibly efficient!
+My best advice is to get a Suica or Pasmo card immediately upon arrival; you can tap and go on almost all trains and buses, and even use them at convenience stores.
+Also, download a navigation app like Japan Transit Planner by Jorudan or Google Maps; they're lifesavers for figuring out the best routes and platform numbers.

 I'm on a budget.
-Where can I find delicious, authentic food without breaking the bank?
+How can I eat amazing food in Tokyo without breaking the bank?

 What is the cheapest month to visit Tokyo, Japan?